Passwordless authentication: How financial institutions can solve the password problem

 What’s notable is tech firms have been leading the charge by modernizing with passwordless authentication methods such as facial recognition and other biometrics that strengthen security and deliver an easier customer experience.
 Firms like Microsoft, Google, and Apple are ahead of financial institutions when it comes to security standards.
 These corporations are dedicated to providing a superior customer experience by going passwordless.

-In the US, I recently read about news columnist and professional organizer, Marla Ottenstein, and her firsthand experience with account takeover.
+In the US, news columnist and professional organizer, Marla Ottenstein, shared her firsthand experience with account takeover.
 As she explains, it is a devastating experience:

 “It’s called ‘account takeover,’ and TAKE OVER is exactly what they did.
 By hijacking my mobile phone and email accounts, the crooks were able to circumvent numerous email and text alerts, which were being sent to me by my bank and credit-card company, as well as by the mobile and cable companies, as the criminals systematically drained my checking account and ran up thousands of dollars worth of fraudulent charges on my credit card.”